15 Best Tips for Surviving Flight Cancellations

 While a good interest rate is important, credit cards that come with useful travel perks like trip insurance, lounge access and concierge services are your best friend when you have a flight cancellation or delay.
 Having the luxury of passing the time in a comfortable chair with food, drinks and better wifi is priceless in this stressful situation.

-There are a variety of credit cards out there that include those bonuses.
-And while it’s really nice to have a American Express Platinum, cards with no, or low, annual fees are also helpful.
-Chase and Capital One offer cards with pretty epic benefits like travel insurance, which covers a variety of situations like trip delays, trip interruption, and yes, even flight cancellations when you purchase your ticket with that card.
+While it’s nice to have a American Express Platinum card, with its hefty annual fee, there are cards with no, or low, annual fees that are also useful.
+Chase and Capital One both offer cards with benefits like travel insurance, covering trip delays, trip interruption, and yes, even flight cancellations when you purchase your ticket with the card.

 The entry level Capital One VentureOne Rewards card has no annual fee and their next tier Venture card has a $95 annual fee.
 Additionally, the Chase Sapphire Preferred card has an annual fee of just $95 and comes with a whole list of freebies.